-- A writing sample — Often the best writing sample would be a research paper you did in an undergraduate history class.
+- A writing sample — Often the best writing sample is a research paper you did in an upper division undergraduate history class.
 If you had a capstone class — a senior seminar — or something like that then that might be your best bet.
-But choose a paper that shows good research skills, a good argument you made, and general good writing ability.
-It should show citations and include primary and secondary sources.
+But choose a paper that showcases your research skills with primary sources and a good argument you that you made.
+It should show citations.
 It should probably be at least ten pages.
-We won’ t know what grade you earned on it so submit whatever you like.
+You certainly could (and maybe should) revise it before submitting it to us.

-- Two letters of recommendation — there will be a place to submit names and contact information for your references.
-They will receive an email link to upload a letter.
+- Two letters of recommendation — These letters should be from academics or those can can professionally speak to your academic history.
+Secondary Education teachers applying to the ONLINE Educator Track could also submit one of their two letters from their Principle or Superintendent.
+The people submitted to supply your recommendation letters will receive an email link to upload a letter.
 They do not send it by old fashioned mail to the graduate college.

 Good Luck, and we hope to hear from you.
-Please Note: We no longer require the GRE exam.
+Please Note Again: We no longer require the GRE exam.